The Barber of Seville: Act 1

 The scene begins with Rosina's cavatina, "Una voce poco fa" ("A voice a little while ago").
 (This aria was originally written in the key of E major, but it is sometimes transposed a semitone up into F major for coloratura sopranos to perform, giving them the chance to sing extra, almost traditional, cadenzas, sometimes reaching high Ds or even Fs.)

-Knowing the Count only as Lindoro, Rosina writes to him.
+Knowing the Count only as Lindoro, Rosina writes to him because she is interested in getting to know him better.
 As she is leaving the room, Bartolo enters with the music teacher Basilio.
 Bartolo is suspicious of the Count, and Basilio advises that he be put out of the way by creating false rumours about him (this aria, "La calunnia è un venticello" – "Calumny is a little breeze" – is almost always sung a tone lower than the original D major).

 When the two have gone, Rosina and Figaro enter.
 Figaro asks Rosina to write a few encouraging words to Lindoro, which she has actually already written.
 (Duet: "Dunque io son...tu non m'inganni?"; "Then I'm the one...you're not fooling me?").
 Although surprised by Bartolo, Rosina manages to fool him, but he remains suspicious.
 (Aria: "A un dottor della mia sorte"; "To a doctor of my class").

 Count Almaviva, disguised as a soldier and pretending to be drunk, enters the house and demands to be quartered there.
 In fear of the drunken man, Berta the housekeeper rushes to Bartolo for protection.
 Bartolo tells the "soldier" that he (Bartolo) has an official exemption which excuses him from the requirement to quarter soldiers in his home.
 Almaviva pretends to be too drunk and belligerent to understand, and dares Bartolo to brawl.
 While Bartolo searches his cluttered desk for the official document which would prove his exemption, Almaviva whispers to Rosina that he is Lindoro in disguise, and passes a love-letter to her.
 Bartolo suspiciously demands to know what is in the piece of paper in Rosina's hands, but she fools him by handing over her laundry list.
 Bartolo and the Count argue loudly.
 Basilio enters; then Figaro, who warns that the noise of the argument is rousing the whole neighborhood.
 Finally, the noise attracts the attention of the Officer of the Watch and his troops, who crowd into the room.
 Bartolo demands that the Officer arrest the "drunken soldier".
 The Officer starts to do so, but Almaviva quietly reveals his true identity to the Officer, and he (the Officer) backs off.
 Bartolo and Basilio are astonished and mystified; Figaro laughs quietly at them.
 (Finale: "Fredda ed immobile, come una statua"; "Cold and still, just like a statue").
 The confusion intensifies and causes everyone to suffer headaches and auditory hallucinations ("Mi par d'esser con la testa in un'orrida fucina; dell'incudini sonore l'importuno strepitar"; "My head seems to be in a fiery forge: the sound of the anvils deafens the ear").